 Achieve Non-Stop Blooms with Fall-Planted Bulbs

 Flowering bulbs come in a wide variety of species, colors, and plant habits.
-Compared to other plantings, fall-planted bulbs are relatively low-maintenance, requiring just one or two initial waterings around planting time.
-The reward for this small effort is nearly carefree flowers that return year-after-year, with some species more likely to naturalize than others.
+Compared to other plantings, bulbs are low-maintenance, requiring just one or two initial waterings around planting time.
+The reward for this small effort is nearly carefree flowers that return year after year, with some species more likely to naturalize than others.

-Aside from being easy to grow, fall-planted bulbs bloom at different points during the year, mostly from late winter to early summer, depending on the species and variety.
-This means, we gardeners can strategize around bloom time to achieve impressive results!
+Depending on the species and variety, fall-planted bulbs bloom from late winter to early summer.
+This means, as growers, we can incorporate bloom time into our landscaping plan to achieve impressive results!
 For the best bulb pairings, note the bloom time listed for each variety: this will make it easier to sync or stagger blooms depending on your needs.
 Find an outline of bloom times below with planting instructions at the bottom of this post.

 LATE WINTER / EARLY SPRING